Home » Hiking » Hiking Gear » Best Hiking Socks for Backpacking

 It’s a nice height that stretches beyond the upper lip of your hiking boots, so you know they won’t rub.
 And there’s a seamless toe closure, so it won’t rub there either.

-Overall, the Farm to Feet hiker socks is good value, good quality, and comfortable to wear.
+Overall, the Farm to Feet hiker socks are good value, good quality, and comfortable to wear.

 Compare Prices: